St Robert’s, Pannal – Christenings Policy

 St Robert’s church is fortunate to have quite a full congregation at most main services and therefore guests for a Christening at these services would be limited to a maximum of 20.
 If you wish to have more guests than this, or prefer the service to be at a later time, we will arrange a separate Christening service on a Sunday.
 This will usually take place at 1.30pm (or 11am on the third Sunday of the month), but the time is only by prior agreement of the Vicar.
 Members of the church community will be invited to the service to welcome you into the church family.

 Christenings are a sacrament and as such there is no charge made for the service.
-To support the ministry and mission of the church, there will be a retiring collection at Christening services.
+To support the ministry and mission of the church, there will be a retiring collection at Christening services or donations can be made using the Giving Station at the back of church.

 MAINTAINING CONNECTIONS FOLLOWING CHRISTENING